Gain access to personalized product screening, the best pricing, rewards, and more!

 Benefits of Halosulfuron

-Halosulfuron has shown to be very effective in controlling nutsedge and other types of sedges on turf.
-It works selectively on many common types of turf, targeting the sedges without injuring your desired grass.
-It also works systemically, being absorbed into the plant in 24 to 48 hours then begins moving through the plant to the roots and nutlets underground, resulting in a quick death after a few weeks.
+Halosulfuron has been shown to be very effective in controlling nutsedge and other types of sedges on turf.
+It works selectively on many common types of turf, targeting the sedges without injuring the desired grass.
+It also works systemically, being absorbed into the plant in 24 to 48 hours and then beginning to move through the plant to the roots and nutlets underground, resulting in a quick death after a few weeks.

 Drawbacks of Halosulfuron

-Halosulfuron is labeled for nutsedges and horsetail only and is unable to control other grassy or broadleaf weeds.
+Halosulfuron is only labeled for nutsedges and horsetail and cannot control other grassy or broadleaf weeds.

 Is Halosulfuron Safe?

 Halosulfuron is safe to use when applied according to label directions.
-Always read the product label for safety instructions in handling Halosulfuron.
+Always read the product label for safety instructions when handling Halosulfuron.

-It is recommended that when handling Halosulfuron (or any of the other chemicals we carry) to use proper personal protective equipment (PPE) before handling or applying.
-Gloves, goggles, long-sleeved clothing should be the minimum standard.
-Please refer to the label for proper safety instructions.
+It is recommended that people use proper personal protective equipment (PPE) before handling or applying Halosulfuron (or any of the other chemicals we carry).
+Gloves, goggles, and long-sleeved clothing should be the minimum standard.
+Refer to the label for proper safety instructions.

 What To Expect

-Expect to see injury to plants like nutsedge about two weeks after applying Halosulfuron, marked by yellowing of the leaves.
-The sedge plant then dies within three to four weeks.
+Plants like nutsedge will be injured about two weeks after applying Halosulfuron, marked by yellowing of the leaves.
+The sedge plant will then die within three to four weeks.

-Products containing Halosulfuron benefit from the use of a non-ionic surfactant for best results.
-Non-ionic surfactant is a soap-like liquid that helps herbicide to stick better when applied to cover the leaf tissue and helps to increase herbicide absorption to kill the weed.
-A popular Halosulfuron based product known as Sedgehammer already contains a surfactant in the formula.
+For best results, products containing Halosulfuron benefit from the use of a non-ionic surfactant.
+A non-ionic surfactant is a soap-like liquid that helps herbicide stick better when applied to cover the leaf tissue and increases herbicide absorption to kill the weed.
+A popular Halosulfuron-based product known as Sedgehammer already contains a surfactant in the formula.

 Featured Products